Deireschlet/Python-Project-Template/README.md

 - **Logger Setup**: No more manually setting up loggers every time.
 With our pre-configured logger, you get neat logs in both the console and a rotating log file.
 Never miss an important error or warning again!

 - **Configuration Loader**: Centralized, clean configuration management!
 Define your project settings in a simple `config.ini` file and access them from anywhere.
 It’s like having a settings dashboard for your code, but cooler.

+⚠️ This project is a work in progress — things might change, break, or magically improve at any time!